 - B. Length of Service: Candidates must have at least five years of cumulative service in the NSHE by the date of nomination in order to be considered for the award.
 In addition, candidates must have career/service of at least 5 years but less than 20 years in research. - C. Composition of the NSHE Selection Committee.
 The Selection Committee must consist of the following members: - i.
-Vice Chancellor for Academic and Student Affairs to act as non-voting chairman;

-- ii.
-Research Affairs Council members from UNR, UNLV, and DRI; and - iii.
-A representative from NSC. - D. Committee Review.
+Vice Chancellor for Academic and Student Affairs or designee to act as non-voting chair; - ii.
+One Research Affairs Council member or their designee from each UNR, UNLV, and DRI; and - iii.
+A representative from NSU. - D. Committee Review.
 The Committee shall utilize an external entity as part of its evaluation of nominees.
 For the external review: - i.
-The Research Affairs Council members from UNR, UNLV, and DRI and a representative from NSC must each provide to the Vice Chancellor for Academic and Student Affairs the names of five possible external entities to conduct the review.
-No more than three external reviewers may be selected to conduct the evaluation. - ii.
+Three external reviewers shall be selected to conduct the evaluation. - ii.
 The Vice Chancellor for Academic and Student Affairs may pay no more than \$500 to each external entity who conducts an evaluation. - iv.
 The Committee shall utilize the reports received from external entities in making its recommendation. - E. Final Approval.
-The recommendation of the Selection Committee shall be presented to the Academic, Research and Student Affairs Committee for final approval. - F. Award Amount: \$5,000 - III.
+The results of the selection committee review shall be presented to the Academic, Research and Student Affairs Committee for recommendation to the full Board for final approval. - F. Award Amount: \$5,000 - III.
 Regents' Rising Researcher Awards.
-These awards are given annually to one faculty member each from UNLV, UNR, NSC, and DRI.
-Awards are to be based on earlycareer accomplishments and potential for future advancement and recognition in research.
+These awards are given annually to up to three faculty members at each UNLV, UNR, NSU, and DRI.
+Awards are to be based on early-career accomplishments and potential for future advancement and recognition in research.
 The selection process shall be managed on each campus through an institutional selection committee.
 Committee selections must adhere to the following eligibility criteria and nomination process: - A. Eligibility.
 Nominees shall: - i.
 Be in an assistant professor position at the time of nomination; - ii.
 Have a strong beginning record of accomplishment during the time of employment with NSHE; and - iii.
 Have a record of outstanding research accomplishment that is demonstrable through publications, patents and intellectual property, or grants and contracts. - B. Nominations.
-Notification is sent annually by the Chancellor's Office to the eligible institutions (UNLV, UNR, NSC, and DRI) to begin the nomination process in late August/early September.
+Notification is sent annually by the Chancellor's Office to the eligible institutions (UNLV, UNR, NSU, and DRI) to begin the nomination process initially in April with a follow up in early September.
 Each nomination submitted must contain the following information: - i.
 Formal letter of nomination that demonstrates the nominees' accomplishments and promise; - ii.
-NSHE nomination form; and - iii.
-Other supplemental materials as determined by the institution.
-The deadline for recommendations from the Institutional Selection Committee to be received by the Chancellor's Office will be no later than December 15 of each year. - C. Composition of the Institutional Selection Committee.
+NSHE nomination form; and

+- iii.
+Other supplemental materials as determined by the institution. - The deadline for recommendations from the Institutional Selection Committee to be received by the Chancellor's Office will be no later than December 15 of each year. - C. Composition of the Institutional Selection Committee.
 The Selection Committee shall be determined by each institution, but shall minimally be composed of the research vice president and senior research faculty with significant records of achievement. - D. Committee Review.
 The Committee may elect to utilize an external entity as part of its evaluation of nominees. - E. Final Approval.
-The recommendations of the selection committees shall be presented to the Academic, Research and Student Affairs Committee for final approval. - F. Award Amount. \$2,000.
+The results of the selection committee review shall be presented to the Academic, Research and Student Affairs Committee for recommendation to the full Board for final approval. - F. Award Amount. \$2,000.